AMBacelar/mashreq-frontend-test/README.md

 - [ ] post log in screen
 - [x] set up web app

-- [x] set up the server with loging (it's going to have to be a lot simpler due to time constraints, we won't validate the email)
+- [x] set up the server
+- [ ] connect the apps to the server for registering and logging users in
+- [ ] make use of the protected route to ensure that the user is allowed to see the dashboard.

 # initial assumptions